viaermakov/website/src/content/posts/deprecated-props-en.md

 lang: 'en'
 tags: react javascript
 ---
-Different companies often develop their own internal libraries to unify and recognize products by users.
+Different companies often has own internal libraries to unify and recognize products by users.

 Sometimes it can be very difficult for developers to follow the API components that are changed by other colleagues.
-Even if teams have additional solutions for their documentation, such as Storybook, etc. this problem still remains.
-If developer doesn't use a component often in the project he can miss component changes.
-For instance, he used a component once in a project that was not modified anymore.
+This problem still remains even if teams have additional solutions for their documentation, such as Storybook, etc. If developer doesn't use a component often in a project he can miss component changes.
+For instance, he used a component once that was not modified anymore in a project.

-In such cases you can use an additional helper which will generate a browser console warnings and notify other developers about changes props of components.
+In such cases you can use an additional helper which will generate console warnings and notify other developers about changes in their components.

 So you can create a helper and then use it in prop types: